Lagrangian uncertainty quantification and information inequalities for stochastic flows: Appendix. Further proofs

-The second part of the theorem follows from the observation that the normality conditions (\ref{Normality}) imply that $\varphi^*(0) =0,$ which in particular implies that $\varphi^*$ is a superadditive convex function, so the r.h.s of (\ref{PD4}) can bounded by the sum of the difference of FTDR fields, as in Theorem \S\ref{difference_bound} of \S\ref{ftdr_sec}.
-To see this, the supperadditivity of $\varphi^*$ implies that so that from (\ref{PD4}), we have
+The second part of the theorem follows from the observation that the normality conditions (\ref{Normality}) imply that $\varphi^*(0) =0,$ which in particular implies that $\varphi^*$ is a super-additive convex function, so the right-hand side of (\ref{PD4}) can bounded by the sum of the difference of FTDR fields, as in Theorem \S\ref{difference_bound} of \S\ref{ftdr_sec}.
+To see this, the supper-additivity of $\varphi^*$ implies that so that from (\ref{PD4}), we have